hagergamal21/PROD-Report/README.md

 select * from [dbo].[Products];
 select * from [dbo].[Test Environment Inventory Dataset];
 ```
+ Purpose: Create a test database to experiment safely.
+Load the products and test inventory datasets to validate structure and sample contents.
 ### 2. **Joined Inventory with Product Metadata**

 ```